blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 /server-status        (Status: 403) [Size: 277]
 ```

-we found an directory '/content', heading over the page we see that is a page after the installation of SweetRice which looks like is a CMS like wordpress.
+we found a directory '/content', heading over the page we see that is a page after the installation of SweetRice which looks like a CMS like WordPress.

 I'll do another gobuster scan in the background while I search for exploits for this software.